LukeTwomey/LukeTheWebDev/posts/5-methods-to-fetch-data-in-react-with-performance-and-your-users-in-mind.md

 ## 1 - Fetch With Async/Await

+This implementation is what I believe is currently the best option for fetching data in your application.

-From personal experience reading articles like this, I know that I often just want to quickly see the best solution, in it's entirety.
-With that in mind, I'll first provide a complete, working component below:
+From personal experience reading articles like this, I know that I often just want to quickly see the solution, in it's entirety.
+With that in mind, I'll first provide a complete, working component for you to use.

 **Fear not!
-I'll explain _every single_ part of this component separately and go into far more detail on this whole subject in the rest of the post.**
+I'll explain every part of this component in more detail below.**

 ```js
 import { useState, useEffect } from "react";